Please login first

 Published: 25 June 2024 by MDPI in International Coffee Convention 2024 session Coffee in Transition

-During 2024, the coffee sector is dealing with several challenges such as implementing the new European Union (EU) deforestation regulation, the proposed reclassification of dichloromethane, the strong increase of the prices of green coffee and the effects of the sustainability due diligence directive.
-All these aspects can lead to lack of availability of product on the market and have a strong influence on prices for the consumers.
+The coffee sector is facing a number of challenges in 2024, including the implementation of the new European Union (EU) deforestation regulation, the proposed reclassification of dichloromethane, the significant increase in the price of green coffee, and the effects of the EU corporate sustainability due diligence directive.
+These factors have the potential to result in a shortage of products on the market, which could have a significant impact on consumer prices.

 • Open access